keith/investigate.vim/README.md

 # investigate.vim

 A plugin for looking documentation on the word under the cursor.
-You can choose to open it in a browser with [Dash](http://kapeli.com/dash) on OS X or with an arbitary shell command.
+You can choose to open it in a browser, with [Dash](http://kapeli.com/dash) on OS X, or with an arbitary shell command.

 ## Setup